0170 - 歐洲文學:十二至十六世紀 英授 Taught in English

 2. Students will gain an understanding of the process whereby different aspects of Continental literature from the Middle Ages, the Renaissance, the Early Modern period and the period of exploration have become important influences on world civilization.
 Demonstrated on quizzes, tests, in discussions, essay questions.

-3. Students will learn how to engage critically several course themes, regarding power relations and social structure, the freedom of the individual vs. societal conformity, the formation of national identities, gender roles and relations, and the concept of voice in literary studies.
-The course will further explore these concepts in the investigation of the individual in relation to religion, to particular social structures and conditions such as feudalism, creative self-fashioning, chivalry, and political ideology, encounters with the cultural other, etc. Demonstrated on quizzes , tests, in discussion, essay questions.
+3. Students will learn how to engage critically several course themes, regarding power relations and social structure, the freedom of the individual vs. social conformity, the formation of national identities, gender roles and relationships, and the concept of voice in literature studies.
+The course will further explore these concepts in the investigation of the individual in relation to religion, to particular social structures and conditions such as feudalism, creative self-fashioning, chivalry, and political idea, encounters with the cultural other, etc. Demonstrated on quizzes, tests, in discussion, essay questions.

 This second half of this course continues with the literature of Continental Europe, taking up with the early medieval period and proceeding through the European Middle Ages, the Renaissance, and the Early Modern Period, on up to New World colonization.
 The course will emphasize anl approach that is best suited to Chinese students of Western languages and literatures: the religious and secular writers of the Middle Ages, European storytelling and legends, the chivalric tradition, the poetry of the sonnet writers, the ballad culture, the classic works of the Italian and Northern European Renaissance, including both creative and philosophical writings, the essay genre, the book of manners, the mystery play, the allegory, and the satire.
 All of these works will be explored regarding the evolution of the Indo-European languages; Western concepts of self, other, home, identity, family, nation, state, and justice, divinity, mythology, etc.